SJamieson/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 I am a graduate student in the <a href="http://mit.whoi.edu/">MIT-WHOI Joint Program</a> studying Applied Ocean Science and Engineering.
 I'm pursuing the development of a multi-robot system that can autonomously explore and build semantics maps of environments, such as the ocean, where communication is limited.
-My co-supervisors are <a href="http://warp.whoi.edu/">Dr. Yogesh Girdhar</a> (WHOI) and <a href="http://www.mit.edu/people/jhow/">Dr. Jonathan How</a> (MIT).
+My co-supervisors are <a href="http://warp.whoi.edu/">Dr. Yogesh Girdhar</a> (<a href="https://www.whoi.edu">WHOI</a>) and <a href="http://www.mit.edu/people/jhow/">Dr. Jonathan How</a> (<a href="https://www.mit.edu">MIT</a>).